edmund-code/muse-eeg/Project1.md

 # Introduction
 This is the first in a series of project where you will learn everything from how to control a very simplistic Pong game by blinking your eyes, to more advanced controlling of software or external devices with the help of a consumer-based EEG-device.

+## Tutorial 1 - play Pong by blinking
+In this first tutorial you will learn how to control a Pong game just by blinking your eyes.
+As an exception this tutorial will not use machine learning as it is intended to be a gentle introduction to the concept of human and machine communication.
+Later tutorials will step up and include machine learning as well.

 <img src="./Images/Blink_Pong.jpg" width="200">

 ## Prerequisites
 To be able to reproduce examples found in this tutorial, you'll need:
- - A Muse EEG-device, any model should work, although Muse-01 (from 2014) streams with 220 Hz instead of 256 Hz and might need a few code changes.
+ - A Muse EEG-device, any model should work, although Muse-01 (from 2014) streams with 220 Hz instead of 256 Hz and might require a few code changes in later tutorials.
 They cost around 250 USD/EUR and are manufactured by the Canadian company [Interaxon Inc.](https://choosemuse.com/)
  -  iPhone or Android phone
  - [Mind Monitor app](https://mind-monitor.com/) for iPhone or Android, one-time price is ~15 USD/EUR
  - A computer able to run Python + WiFi